 2. Methodology

-For smallholders, production and consumption decisions are non-separable.
-This means that production decisions are affected by household preferences (consumption decisions).
-Therefore, we analyse the relationship between production diversity, food consumption and dietary diversity within the theory of agricultural household models (Singh et al. 1986; Sadoulet and De Janvry 1995).
-In this theory, household members organize their labour and farm resources with the objective of maximizing utility over consumption goods and leisure in an economic environment defined by market failures, such as controlled prices and overt subsidies, and market uncertainties inherent in rain-fed agriculture where market infrastructure is inadequate.
-Small holders produce goods for consumption and for sale (at local markets).
-Access to credit markets is still limited for them, and to overcome cash constraints primarily through farm sales family members take on off-farm jobs.
-In the case of cash constraints for (food) consumption, farmers also sell livestock or farm equipment.

 The link we draw between production diversity and nutritional adequacy rests on the link between food consumption diversity and nutritional adequacy.
 There are several papers arguing that there is a significant positive relationship between diet diversity and micro-nutrient intake (Katz 1994; Rose et al. 2002) and even between diet diversity and anthropometric outcomes for adults and children (Arimond and Ruel 2004; Rah et al. 2010; Hawkes and Ruel 2006).